-The Bank is a historic landmark and boutique event venue and hotel in East Aurora, NY.
+The Bank is a historic landmark, event venue and boutique hotel in East Aurora, NY.
 Built in 1923, its imposing facade has been a prominent feature of East Aurora's charming downtown for a century.

 Once a symbol of all that was straight-laced and proper, this heritage building has been treated to a gorgeous restoration that turns boring on its head.
 While remaining respectful to the original structure, The Bank has put on its party clothes!
 3,000 square feet of light-filled space welcomes guests for a night of dining and dancing.
 High ceilings, tall Palladian windows, gleaming hardwood floors and original skylight give it the elegance and character that only a historic building can possess.
 A fabulous Art Deco wet bar invites guests to celebrate in Gatsby-esque style.
 Throughout the venue, elements of the past have been thoughtfully fused with modern conveniences for a deluxe experience.